george-pov/YTSkedy/docs/architecture/technology-stack.md

   owned scheduling data.
 - Persistence code belongs in `YTSkedy.Infrastructure` and implements ports defined by `YTSkedy.Scheduling.Application`.
-- The initial calendar event creation adapter uses `Azure.Data.Tables`.
+- The initial calendar event creation adapter uses `Azure.Data.Tables` version `12.11.0`.
+- Calendar events use a table named by `AzureStorage:CalendarEventsTableName`, defaulting to `CalendarEvents`.
+- The storage connection string is read from `AzureStorage:ConnectionString`, then `AzureWebJobsStorage`.
+- See [`persistence.md`](persistence.md) for the current table storage behavior.

 ## External Integrations

-- Azure B2C is the planned user authentication provider at the API boundary.
+- Azure B2C is the planned user authentication provider at the API boundary, but it is not implemented yet.
-- YouTube access should use adapter modules in `YTSkedy.Infrastructure`.
+- YouTube access should use adapter modules in `YTSkedy.Infrastructure`; no YouTube adapter is implemented yet.
-- WordPress access should use adapter modules in `YTSkedy.Infrastructure`.
+- WordPress access should use adapter modules in `YTSkedy.Infrastructure`; no WordPress adapter is implemented yet.
 - Domain and application code must not depend directly on external SDKs.

 ## Unit Testing